Contrary and Contradictory

 It follows that an assertion based on a contradiction can be refuted by showing that the universe under discussion should not be considered as two-dimensional, but multi-dimensional.
 This seems to be the case in the following example.

-It is an elementary rule of interpretation that the condemnation of a proposition, condemned as false, erroneous and even heretical, does not necessarily imply the assertion of the contrary, which could be another error, but only its contradictory.
+It is an elementary rule of interpretation that the condemnation of a proposition, condemned as false, erroneous and even heretical, does not necessarily imply the assertion of its contrary, which could be another error, but only of its contradictory.
 The contradictory proposition is the one that simply excludes the condemned proposition.
-The contrary is the one that goes beyond the simple exclusion.
+The contrary proposition is the one that goes beyond the simple exclusion.

 Now!
 It is this general rule that they have apparently not even suspected in the unthinkable interpretation of the Encyclical and the Syllabus that they have been giving us for the past three weeks.
 The Pope condemns this proposition: “It is permitted to refuse obedience to legitimate princes” (Prop.
 63).